 - Students love to be read to so they’ll be engaged and learning during the experience.

 - Even if you don’t have a hard copy of the book, your students can still access the literature through technology.
 For example, you can find a link of the book being read aloud on Youtube and include it in your sub plans.

 - All students can access the activity and participate in it.

 - It is a sub plan activity that is easy for substitute teachers to understand and implement.

 - They lend themselves to great class discussions where they can learn from a different adult and gain a new perspective.

-Here are my top 5 favorite read aloud books to leave as part of my sub plans.
+Below are my top 10 favorite read aloud books to leave as part of my sub plans.